 Homemade Crème de Cacao

-A rich and dark Rum-based chocolate liqueur for use in cocktails.
+A rich and dark rum-based chocolate liqueur for use in cocktails.

 Prep Time: 5 minutes